-A position-by-position look at the matchups in the NBA Finals between the Golden State Warriors and Cleveland Cavaliers:
+A position-by-position look at the matchups in the NBA Finals between the Golden State Warriors vs. Cleveland Cavaliers:

 CENTER: Zaza Pachulia vs. Tristan Thompson.
 Pachulia is back and ready to go after missing two games in the Western Conference finals with a heel injury.
 He may not be out there long if the Warriors decide they need more mobility against Thompson, who is nearly averaging a double-double and shooting 60 percent while creating plenty of extra possessions with his offensive rebounding for the Cavaliers.
 Edge: Cavaliers.

 POWER FORWARD: Draymond Green vs. Kevin Love.
 Green wanted the matchup with the Cavaliers after Golden State fell short last year despite his brilliant Game 7, and now here it comes.
 On top of his versatility and defense that is so important to Golden State, he's shooting 47 percent from 3-point range in the postseason, tops on a team that has some of the best perimeter shooters in the world.
 Love broke out in a big way in the Eastern Conference finals after opening the playoffs with two quiet rounds, averaging 22.6 points and 12.4 rebounds against Boston.
 Edge: Warriors.

 SMALL FORWARD: Kevin Durant vs. LeBron James.
 Durant has been terrific in his first postseason with the Warriors, averaging 25.2 points on 55.6 percent shooting.
 James has been even better, putting up 32.5 points on nearly 57 percent shooting, and adding 8.0 rebounds and 7.0 assists per game.
 James won his first NBA title five years ago at Durant's expense, and now Durant tries to get his first playing against James.
 Edge: Cavaliers.